PacificRebel/weather-tdd/README.md

 ## 6. Add title and change fonts
 Improve the basic look by adding a trending font from Google fonts, and changing sizes.

+## 7. Add live webcam button to Weather.js
+Use CardActionArea from Material UI to add actions to buttons, firstly live Helsinki webcam to the central weather button.

 To run:

 ### `yarn start`